geoserver/geoserver/doc/en/user/source/community/opensearch-eo/STAC.rst

 * min - The minimum value of the field in the collection
 * max - The maximum value of the field in the collection
 * distinct - An array of distinct values of the field in the collection
-* bounds - Minimum and maximum dimension values of the spatial bounding box of the collection (either x or y, presented as a two value array)
+* bounds - Minimum and maximum dimension values of the spatial bounding box of the collection (either x or y, presented as a two value array or xmin, xmax, ymin, ymax presented as individual dimension values)

 `eoSummaries` has three arguments: